FACTBOX-Airlines suspend China flights due to coronavirus outbreak

 * Scoot, Singapore Airlines' low-cost carrier - Feb.
 8 until further notice. * United Airlines - Feb.
 5-March 28.
 Service to Hong Kong suspended Feb.
 8-20.

 * Vietjet and Vietnam Airlines - Suspended flights to the mainland as well as Hong Kong and Macau Feb.
 1-April 30, in line with its aviation authority's directive.
-Companies that have canceled some flights/routes to China:
+AIRLINES THAT HAVE CANCELLED SOME CHINA FLIGHTS/ROUTES

 * Emirates and Etihad - The United Arab Emirates, a major international transit hub, suspended flights to and from China, except for Beijing. * Hainan Airlines - Suspended flights between Budapest, Hungary, and Chongqing Feb.
 7-March 27.